mwcraig/ccd-as-book/_build/02-01-Calibrating-bias-images.md

 ### Determine overscan region

-Please see the discussion of this camera in [the overscan notebook](01.08-Overscan.ipynb#Case-1:-Cryogenically-cooled-Large-Format-Camera-(LFC)-at-Palomar) for the appropriate overscan regioin to use for this camera.
+Please see the discussion of this camera in [the overscan notebook](01.08-Overscan.ipynb#Case-1:-Cryogenically-cooled-Large-Format-Camera-(LFC)-at-Palomar) for the appropriate overscan region to use for this camera.
 Note, in particular, that it differs from the the value given in the `BIASSEC` keyword in the header of the images.

 The astropy affiliated package [ccdproc](https://ccdproc.readthedocs.io) provides two useful functions here: